Members of the Lawyers & Conveyancers Disciplinary Tribunal include a chairperson, deputy chairperson, lawyers and lay members.

-Judge Dale Clarkson retired as a full time District Court judge in 2006 but continues to hold an acting warrant and sits regularly in the Family Court.
+Dale Clarkson has been the Chairperson of the Tribunal since its inception in 2008.
+She retired as a full-time District Court judge in 2006 but held an acting warrant and continued to sit regularly until early 2022.
 She graduated with a Bachelor of Laws from Auckland University in 1978 and was admitted to the Bar in 1979.
-She was appointed to the Bench in 1989 and has now served 25 years as a judicial officer.
-She is on the Editorial Board of Lexis Nexis Family Law Service and New Zealand Family Law Journal.
-She has presented papers on Family Law and Mediation topics nationally and internationally.
+She was appointed to the Bench in 1989 and has served 33 years as a judicial officer.
+She was, until recently, on the Editorial Board of Lexis Nexis Family Law Service and New Zealand Family Law Journal.
+She has presented papers on Professional Discipline, Family Law and Mediation topics nationally and internationally.
 She was the inaugural President of the New Zealand branch of the International Women Judges Association.

 Mr Matthews is of Te Rarawa and Te Aupōuri descent, is speaker of and holds a degree in te reo Māori, is tutor of the taiaha and is a Nidan (2nd Degree black belt) in Seido Karate.
 He is a former army officer and UN peacekeeper.
 His management and governance experience includes managing urban marae, chair of Health's Multi-region Ethics Committee, chair of Christchurch Polytechnic Institute of Technology, Te Kura Kaupapa Māori o Te Whānau Tahi and Villa Maria College.
 He is currently the Executive Director, Māori and Pacific Health at Canterbury District Health Board and is an owner and director of a family-owned cafe restaurant.